fralik/rundata-net/docs/db/data.rst

 * { } = this part of the inscription was written in Roman majuscule.
 * < > = series of runes cannot be interpreted in an otherwise fully translated inscription; the runes * are transliterated in pointed parentheses as they stand.*
 * / = alternative forms.
 If a series of runes can be inter* preted in several ways, the alternatives * are separated by a slash.
 In Gotlandic inscriptions, the slash is also used to indicate the modern form of a place-name.
-* ° = inscription does not contain any but ornamental runes.
-* ¬ = inscription is recent.

 .. |skpunkt| image:: /_static/skpunkt.bmp
 .. |skkolon| image:: /_static/skkolon.bmp